mcmoodoo/mcmoodoo/src/content/BlogPosts/mimic-token-transfer-5-steps.md

   - maxFee: uint256
 ```

-The manifest file is the task’s blueprint—a declarative spec defining its name, inputs, and contract dependencies.
-Mimic treats it as the source of truth, using it to type-check the logic, generate bindings, and package the task.
-You describe the desired state; Mimic materializes it.
+The manifest file defines the task's name, inputs, and contract dependencies.
+Mimic uses it to type-check the logic, generate bindings, and package the task.

-This mindset reminds me of why I moved from Arch to NixOS: fewer surprises, less drift, and instant rollbacks when things break.
-Anyway—

 ## Defining the Rules (Manifest)